When to visit the vet?

 - Corneal Degeneration (Damage to the Cornea of the Eye)

 The symptoms of corneal degeneration in dogs can vary depending on the severity of the condition.
-A common sign is the appearance of cloudy or opaque areas on the cornea, which make the eye appear milky or cloudy.
+A common sign is the appearance of cloudy or opaque areas on the cornea, which make the eye appear milky or hazy.
 These opacities are caused by the deposition of lipids or calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction..

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of corneal degeneration begins with a thorough clinical examination by a veterinarian or veterinary ophthalmologist.
-A slit-lamp examination can help examine the cornea in detail and confirm the presence of deposits or ulcers.
+It is the first step in the management and treatment of patients. of corneal degeneration begins with a thorough clinical examination by a veterinarian or a veterinary ophthalmologist.
+A slit lampA slit lamp is a special microscope used in veterinary ophthalmology to examine the anterior structures of the eye in detail, including the cornea, the iris, and the lens.
+Examination with a slit lamp can aid in the diagnosis of eye diseases in dogs and cats. examination can help examine the cornea in detail and confirm the presence of deposits or ulcers.

 Therapy